St-vn/scripting-tips/index.md

 local InputService = game:GetService("UserInputService")
 local Remotes = game:GetService("ReplicatedStorage").Remotes -- staying consistent with the usage of :GetService() above

-if Variable > 2 then -- placing the longer expression at the left is a good convention but you lost 1 nanosecond doe :CCCCCC
+if Variable > 2 then -- placing the longer expression on the left can improve readability but you lose 1 nanosecond though :CCCCCC

 end
 ```